Saboteur777/craftcms-php-docker/README.md

 This will change the UID and GID of `www-data` user (which is the default one to run PHP) to 1000:1000.

 ### Add custom PHP settings
 You can easily add new PHP settings to the image.
-Just place your `.conf` file(s) in e.g. the `.docker/php` folder, and add it:
+Just place your `.ini` file(s) in e.g. the `.docker/php` folder, and add it:

 ```
 FROM: webmenedzser/craftcms-php